-- 1. Identify the model structure & order determination for an unknown process. - 2.
-Apply estimation techniques for parametric & nonparametric models. - 3.
-Apply estimation techniques for practical process applications.
+- 1. Conduct experiments, design suitable inputs and generate data for system identification. - 2.
+Identify the model structure & order determination for an unknown process from empirical data. - 3.
+Apply estimation techniques for parametric & nonparametric models. - 4.
+Identify and validate the model for practical process applications.

-ICPE25 - FAULT DETECTION AND DIAGNOSIS
+ICPE27 - FAULT DETECTION AND DIAGNOSIS

 - 1. To impart knowledge in fault detection and identification. - 2.
 To introduce different structure residual technique for the fault identification. - 3.
-To introduce different directional residual technique for the fault identification.
+To introduce different directional residual technique for the fault identification. - 4.
+To impart the knowledge in soft computation technique based FDI design